shinrich/trafficserver/doc/admin-guide/files/records.config.en.rst

 to apply the changes.
 When you apply changes to one node in a cluster, |TS|
 automatically applies the changes to all other nodes in the cluster.

+Note: The configuration directory, containing the ``SYSCONFDIR`` value specified at build time relative to the installation prefix, contains Traffic Server configuration files.
+The ``$TS_ROOT`` environment variable can be used alter the installation prefix at run time.
+The directory must allow read/write access for configuration reloads.

 Format
 ======